Most Popular

 What is an SSL VPN Server?

 A VPN (Virtual Private Network) simulates a private network over the public Internet by encrypting communications between the two end-points.
-An SSL VPN is a type of VPN that are normally accessed with a Web browser rather than special client software.
 It allows you to create a separate, virtual network on top of a physical network.
 For example, you can connect your home computer to the network at your office and have the same connectivity and privacy as if your computer were physically at the office.

 Common application used with SSL VPN servers include e-mail, file sharing, remote backup, and remote system management.
 With SSL VPN security you can securely access your files and applications anywhere in the world.